suvanshchawla/docker-learning/README.md

 - PostgreSQL data is stored in the named `postgres-data` volume.
 - Gunicorn serves the Flask application in the container.
 - The container runs the application as the unprivileged `appuser`.
+- The `migrate` service applies the schema before the API starts.

 ## Current limitations

 - There are no automated tests yet.
-- Migrations are not part of the container startup flow.
+- Database connections are opened and closed for each request; connection pooling has not been added yet.
-- The API currently supports only a greeting endpoint and a read-only users endpoint.
+- The API currently has no update or delete user operations.